ksaslow/sad-song/README.md

+# Title

-# Spotify data and COVID-19 lockdown patterns
+## Spotify data and COVID-19 lockdown patterns

 ### The core concept of the module-1 project is to use Spotify's API and Spotipy for web scraping to analyze country-level listening patterns and if they were influenced by COVID-19 measures.
 For example:
 *How did the "mood" of the Top Charts from countries change after the government responses to COVID-19 became more strict?*